In-Person Immersion Experiences

 Group Dynamics Immersion

-The Group Dynamics Immersion is the experiential component of the Theories and Techniques of Group Counseling and Psychotherapy course.
-During a long weekend, you will spend time both leading groups and participating in groups led by others while applying the concepts you have learned in the classroom.
+The Group Dynamics Immersion (GDI) is the experiential component of the Group Counseling Theory and Practice (COUN 412-6) course.
+During a long weekend, students spend time both leading and participating in groups led by others while applying the concepts learned in the classroom.
 Students return to classes with a deeper understanding of the transformative group counseling process.

-Facilitated by Counseling@Northwestern faculty and selected supervisors, this immersion helps you:
+Facilitated by Counseling@Northwestern faculty and selected supervisors, this immersion helps students:

-- examine any biases you may have in group settings; and
+- examine any biases they may have in group settings; and

-- understand the roles you take on in groups.
+- understand the roles taken on in groups.

-After the immersion, you will spend the remainder of the Group & Organizational Dynamics course integrating your theoretical and experiential knowledge.
+After the immersion, students spend the remainder of the Group Dynamics course integrating theoretical and experiential knowledge.

 *Please note: Our in-person learning and clinical field experiences are central to our highly collaborative program.
 Due to Covid-19, we are evaluating in-person experiences on an ongoing basis and communicating directly with affected faculty and current students.